 Remember to follow the departmental protocol

 Follow the correct procedure for incident reporting

 Understand that you will need to disclose what has happened to the donor patient

-Stopped the recipient from sucking the wound as part of 1st aid
+Stopped our simulated doctor from sucking the wound as part of first aid

 Recognised need to risk assess source patient